realyusufismail/realyusufismail/README.md

 8. Used VuePress to create a wiki for YDWK.
 9. Used Gradle as the build tool for most of my projects.
 10. Used databases such as SQLite and Postgres.
 Also used jooq in some projects to generate database tables.
-11. I have done loads but the list will get too long.
+11. I have done lots more but the list will get too long.

-Currently, I am working on a couple of projects such as a new Minecraft Mod called Armour and Tools mod and improving the BlackOnion-Bot dashboard.
+Currently, I am working on a couple of projects such as a new Minecraft Mod called Armour and Tools mod and contributing to Javacord a Discord wrapper written in java.

 Currently, I am working on 3 open source projects.
 I am a Minecraft mod creator on [Cursforge](https://www.curseforge.com/members/realyusufismail/projects)